Dr. Timothy Tait, Communications Director

 Once again, Sammy Obara has impressed me with his ability to convey knowledge in a simple but powerful and inspiring manner.
-As fanatic for Lean Manufacturing, it is always a pleasure to be able to see his presentation and to learn from his experiences.
+As a fanatic for Lean Manufacturing, it is always a pleasure to be able to see his presentation and to learn from his experiences.
 I thank Honsha for their willingness to share experiences with us.

-I have attended other three workshops by Mr. Kitazuka and I can attest to his enthusiastic living of the “Lean Philosophy”.
+I have attended three other workshops by Mr. Kitazuka and I can attest to his enthusiastic living of the “Lean Philosophy.”
 His presentations are clear and straight to the point, even to the layperson.
 They never leave out the core concepts that make the foundation of the TPS/Lean.

-I loved Sammy-san’s lecture… His lecture, in my opinion, was excellent, and he knows how to conduct a lecture very well.
+I loved Sammy-san’s lecture; his lecture, in my opinion, was excellent, and he knows how to conduct a lecture very well.
 I thought it was too short, which was a shame, and I believe he has great TPS knowledge.

 I get excited when the subject is Lean.
 As far as the Lean focus in the area of medical services, like Obara-san mentioned, it is reprehensible.
 We still pay far too much for insurance in exchange for a poor quality operational customer service.
-This legacy seems to come from public hospitals, and the population thinks this is normal, that people with money pay for the services and do not reclaim these rights.
-According to Mr. Obara, so that manufacturing exporting can be possible and i don’t know if they will become reality or if they will be mere future trials.
+This legacy seems to come from public hospitals, and the population thinks this is normal– that people with money pay for the services and do not reclaim these rights.
+According to Mr. Obara, so that manufacturing exporting can be possible and I don’t know if they will become reality or if they will be mere future trials.

 I worked with Darril several years ago and immediately thought of him when my department was considering training.
 Darril was able to easily relate to Toyota members through a deep understanding of the Toyota Way and use of common terminology.
 The participants were immediately engaged and open to the message.
 He was also able to reinforce messages from upper management without appearing rehearsed or prompted through sharing his own personal stories.
 Overall, our training was a success and I heard only good comments from the participants.